HOME

 Visitors to Cedar Mountain

 The battlefield is open from dawn to dusk.
-Please follow current Virginia COVID-19 precautionary guidelines, such as physical distancing from other visitors, while enjoying the trails.
 Visit Cedar Mountain for additional information and to view the Battlefield Map.